 You May be Able to Change the Amount of Alimony you are Currently Receiving

-If you’re going through a divorce and you and your ex-spouse have significantly different incomes, you will likely need to contact an alimony attorney Los Angeles.
+If you’re going through a divorce and you and your ex-spouse have significantly different incomes, you will likely need to contact a legal professional.
 Alimony, or spousal support, is a recurring payment made to ensure that the lower-income spouse can maintain the same lifestyle post-divorce.
-These matters are settled in court, and a good spousal support lawyer Los Angeles like those at the Law Offices of Nigel Burns will make sure you have a strong case.
+These matters are settled in court, and a good spousal support adjustment lawyer in Los Angeles like those at the Law Offices of Nigel Burns will make sure you have a strong case.

 The outcome of the divorce judge’s decision is typically one of four: